-Senator Casey Senator Casey worked in a bipartisan fashion to secure many legislative victories in the 2018 Senate-passed Farm Bill for Pennsylvania’s specialty crops, dairy farmers, conservation and nutrition assistance programs, such as:
+Senator Casey Senator Casey worked in a bipartisan fashion to secure many legislative victories in the 2018 Farm Bill for Pennsylvania’s specialty crops, dairy farmers, conservation and nutrition assistance programs, including:

-Dairy: Senator Casey supported improvements to the Farm Bill in order to have the best dairy program possible for Pennsylvania farmers.
-The 2018 Senate-passed Farm Bill expands Dairy Risk Coverage to the $9/cwt margin level and further discounts premiums.
+Dairy: Senator Casey supported significant improvements to the dairy program in the Farm Bill.
+The 2018 Farm Bill replaces the Margin Protection Program with Dairy Margin Coverage, and expands coverage to the $9.50/cwt margin level and further discounts premiums, making the program more affordable and effective.
+Dairy Margin Coverage also allows producers to cover between 5 and 95 percent of their historical production, up from between 25 and 95 percent.
+This change allows small and medium-sized dairies, which are common in Pennsylvania, to cover more of their production.
 These changes build on the modifications made to the Dairy Margin Protection Program (MPP) that Senator Casey fought to get included in the 2018 Bipartisan Budget Act.
 That legislation invested over $1 billion into MPP, changed the margin calculation from bi-monthly to monthly, increased the Tier 1 coverage level to 5 million pounds and substantially lowered tier 1 premiums.

-Specialty Crops: This Farm Bill continues to make important investments in programs that benefit Pennsylvania's many specialty crop producers, including the Specialty Crops Research Initiative (SCRI) and Specialty Crops Block Grant program.
-The Senate Farm Bill combines and provides permanent funding for the Value Added Producer Grant Program, Farmers Market Promotion Program and Local Foods Promotion Program.
+Specialty Crops: This Farm Bill continues to make important investments in programs that benefit Pennsylvania's many specialty crop producers, including the Specialty Crops Research Initiative (SCRI), which will receive $800 million in funding over 10 years, and Specialty Crops Block Grant program, which will receive $85 million per year in mandatory funds.
+The 2018 Farm Bill combines and provides permanent funding for the Value Added Producer Grant Program, Farmers Market Promotion Program and Local Foods Promotion Program.
 At Senator Casey's urging, the legislation also includes a farm to foodbank program to ensure that surplus agricultural commodities don’t go to waste.